Damien Cain:

 After extensive touring, Cain closed the chapter once more, just as the single Raise! was released.

 Damien Cain followed his heart, moving to Ireland in 2020, where he began shaping something new.
-And now, we arrive at Standarte — a vibrant blend of old and new, dark and light, familiar and unexpected.
+And now, we arrive at Standarte - a vibrant blend of old and new, dark and light, familiar and unexpected.
 The album revisits the Celtic Crypt era with its title track, while The Room delivers pure gothic melancholy with lyrics dating back to 1986.
-The powerful anthem Sins of Our Sons offers a deeply personal reflection, while Connemara Heart nods to Gary Moore’s album Wild Frontier.
-Cain also ventures into fresh territory with Ride the Rainbow and Mountaineers, celebrating life in all its colors.
-Yet, through it all, Standarte remains unmistakably Damien Cain—marked by his signature surreal, melancholic undertones.
-As always, the album is a truly global collaboration, featuring producers from the US, South America, Finland, and Italy to perfectly capture its shifting moods.
+The powerful anthem Sins of Our Sons offers a deeply personal reflection, while A Deadly Temptation nods to Alice Cooper.
+Cain also ventures into fresh territory with The Power and Mountaineers, celebrating life in all its colors.
+Yet, through it all, Standarte remains unmistakably Damien Cain - marked by his signature surreal, melancholic undertones.
+As always, the album is a truly global collaboration, featuring musicians from the US, South America, Finland, Germany and the UK to perfectly capture its shifting moods.

 Reach out for Damien via